-Here’s how the Ulstermen are shaping up ahead of the match:
+Here’s how the two teams shape up ahead of the match:

 Ones to watch

-The match will be broadcast live on Premier Sports 1, with kick-off set for 8.15pm.
+The match will be live on Premier Sports 1, with kick-off scheduled for 7.35pm.

-Radio commentary will also be available on BBC Radio Scotland MW, whilst you can keep up to date with all the action as it happens with our Live Match Centre on glasgowwarriors.org.
+Live commentary will also be available on BBC Radio Scotland MW, whilst you can follow all the action as it happens on our Live Match Centre at glasgowwarriors.org.